-14.4.2.
-Attention to Details/All Accessories Available
+15.4.1 Attention to Details/All Accessories Available

-All accessories should be readily available and the working area well and purposefully organized.
-Competitors should not need to reposition equipment and accessories unnecessarily during their performance.
+All accessories should be readily available, and the working area should be well and purposefully organized.
 Everything should have its own place and purpose.
 Judges should look for the competitor to have back-up cups and accessories in case of mistakes or spills.
 Refilling of judges' water glasses also demonstrates attention to detail.
 The espresso must be served with a spoon, napkin, and unflavored water.
 If the competitor instructs the judges to drink the espresso without the use of a spoon, the espresso must be served with a napkin and unflavored water.